Adron/adron.github.io/_working/contents/talks/Hacking-Fsharp-Systems-Not-Windows/index.md

 ## Hacking Fsharp Systems Not Windows
 ### *on 2015-09-05*

 The basic idea behind this talk is to bring everybody through a quick history of Visual Studio Code, Atom and other editors in relation to F# development and take a look at .NET's compatibility across operating systems.
-I'll be giving this <a href="http://devday.pl/" target="_blank">presentation at Dev Day Poland in Krakow on September the 18th</a>.
+I gave this presentation at Dev Day Poland in Krakow on September the 18th, albeit the site has been taken down and doesn't seem to be archived anywhere. :(

 ## Prerequisites to Follow Along & Other Details